StarIO: A Lightweight Inertial Odometry for Nonlinear Motion: Proposed Method

-To improve channel modeling flexibility and context adaptiveness, we propose the Multi-Scale Gated Channel Unit (MSGCU), which introduces long-term dependencies into the value branch for channel dependency modeling, while integrating a local dynamic gating mechanism to capture fine-grained feature variations.
-This architecture fuses both local and global cues into a unified channel attention module.
-Specifically, MSGCU consists of two main branches: the \textit{value branch} and the \textit{gating branch}.
+We propose the Multi-Scale Gated Channel Unit (MSGCU), which injects contextual motion information into the value branch for inter-channel dependency modeling and incorporates a local dynamic gating mechanism to capture fine-grained feature variations.
+The MSGCU fuses local and global cues within a unified channel-attention module and comprises two principal branches: the \textbf{value branch} and the \textbf{gating branch}.

-\textbf{Value Branch:} A depthwise 1D convolution with a kernel size of 3 is applied to aggregate local motion variation features.
-This branch effectively captures subtle variations across neighboring channels, enabling flexible modulation based on local dependencies \cite{TransNeXt}.
-Such a mechanism is particularly well-suited for inertial measurement data, which often exhibit local continuity in motion patterns.
+\textit{1) Value branch.} A depthwise 1-D convolution with kernel size $3$ aggregates local motion-variation features.
+This branch captures subtle variations across neighboring channels and enables flexible modulation based on local dependencies \cite{TransNeXt}.
+Such a mechanism is particularly well-suited to IMU signal data, which often exhibit local continuity in motion patterns.

-\textbf{Gating Branch:} Inspired by the SE module, this branch models global inter-channel dependencies.
-It first applies global average pooling to the input feature, followed by a two-layer fully connected network to explicitly capture channel-wise interactions.
-This design enhances the model’s global representational capacity across feature channels.
-Finally, a softmax operation is applied to produce adaptive selection weights for modulating local motion variation features.
+\textit{2) Gating branch.} Inspired by the Squeeze-and-Excitation module\cite{SE}, this branch models global inter-channel dependencies.
+It first applies global average pooling to the input feature and then employs a two-layer fully connected network to explicitly model channel-wise interactions.
+A softmax activation is used to produce adaptive selection weights that modulate the local motion-variation features.

-These two branches respectively capture channel interactions at local and global scales.
-The output of the gating branch is used as a selection factor to modulate the aggregated local motion variation features from the value branch, thereby achieving multi-scale gated fusion.
-The resulting channel attention mechanism, constructed via MSGCU, not only strengthens inter-channel discriminability but also offers high adaptability to local perturbations.
-This significantly improves the model's robustness and generalization ability under complex motion dynamics.
+These two branches capture channel interactions at local and global scales, respectively.
+The gating output serves as a gating factor to modulate the aggregated local features from the value branch, thereby achieving multi-scale gated fusion.
+The resulting channel-attention mechanism not only improves inter-channel discriminability but also enhances adaptability to local perturbations, significantly improving robustness and generalization under complex motion dynamics.